 Sometimes we learn about the audience through a workshop, where we interview users and stakeholders.
 In other projects, we travel to the client’s office and observe how users work firsthand.

 Most businesses don’t consider workflows from the users’ perspective.
 Our workshops help stakeholders see the needs and challenges their audience faces in their work, maybe for the first time.

-There are a variety of ways to conduct user research, so pick the right techniques to match requirements of each project.
+There are a variety of ways to conduct user research, so pick the right techniques to match the requirements of each project.
 If you want to take a closer look, check out this step-by-step tour of our UX design process.

-Regardless of how we do it, the research yields key insights about that guide how we design the application:
+Regardless of how we do it, the research yields key insights that guide how we design the application: